Israeli Military Governorate: Governance

 Effectively, from June 1967, Israel has exercised military rule in subjected territories of the West Bank, Gaza Strip, Sinai Peninsula and Golan Heights, based on the Fourth Geneva Convention, which specifies international law for military rule in occupied areas.
 East Jerusalem was the only exception from this order, and it was effectively added to Jerusalem municipal area as early as 1967, and extending Israeli law to the area (effectively annexing it).

-Dissolution or Transformation
+Dissolution

 The military government's authority was effectively cancelled with the Egypt–Israel peace treaty, which led it to give up the Sinai Peninsula in 1982 and rename the military rule in the Gaza Strip and the West Bank as the Israeli Civil Administration in 1981, which is run by the Israeli Ministry of Defense.
 The creation of a civil administration for the West Bank and Gaza Strip was included within the Camp David Accords signed by Egypt and Israel in 1978.
 The nature of this civil administration body was defined in Military Order No. 947, by the 1981 military government of the West Bank and Gaza.
 The Western part of Golan Heights was effectively annexed to Israel the same year, thus abolishing the Military Governorate system entirely.